symfony-cmf/symfony-cmf-docs/quick_tour/the_router.rst

             $routesRoot = $documentManager->find(null, '/cms/routes');

             $route = new Route();
-            // set $routesBase as the parent and 'new-route' as the node name,
+            // set $routesRoot as the parent and 'new-route' as the node name,
             // this is equal to:
             // $route->setName('new-route');
             // $route->setParentDocument($routesRoot);